KavyaMVG/Product-Catalogue/README.md

 # Product Catalogue

 This is a React-based product catalogue application that allows users to browse products, view product details, and manage a shopping cart.
-The application uses a JSON server for backend data and supports local development as well as deployment on Vercel.
+The application uses a JSON server for backend data.

----

 ## Features